bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 The analysis revealed that Monday, Thursday, and Friday consistently attract the highest number of customers, and these same days also generate the most sales.
 This pattern suggests that customer traffic may be influenced by workweek routines, where people are more likely to grab coffee at the start and end of the workweek.

-Further investigation into order values and product preferences by day helps provide additional context for these peaks.

 ```
 -- Counting transactions per day: